Djohnnie/CSharpWars/README.md

 Because I am not a game developer, but I obviously wanted to have some fun, I used some technologies that are completely new to me.
 For other components and technologies, I used familiar stuff, but just went bleeding edge and used the latest preview versions available.

 ##### Frontend
-The game itself should have an attractive frontend to display the battle of robots inside the arena.
-The **[Unity Game Engine](https://unity3d.com/)** promises to provide a quick and easy platform to create stunning 3D environments.
+The game itself should have an attractive frontend to display the death match battle of robots inside the arena.
+The **[Unity Game Engine](https://unity3d.com/)** promises to provide a quick and easy platform to create stunning 3D environments, combined with C# to write its game logic.
+The Unity Game Engine can compile to native Windows applications, but also supports a wide range of other platforms including WebGL.

 A web-based UI can be used for players to write C# scripts and deploy them to the game arena.
-Because this part of the game is not the main focus of this project, I will keep it simple and develop it using **[ASP.NET Core MVC](https://github.com/dotnet/core)**.
+Because this part of the game is currently not the main focus of this project, I will keep it simple and develop it using **[ASP.NET Core MVC](https://github.com/dotnet/core)**.

 ##### Middleware
 Running C# scripts dynamically should be doable using the **[Microsoft Compiler Platform (Roslyn)](https://github.com/dotnet/roslyn)**.
+This framework provides access to the C# Compiler by feeding it C# code as-a-string.
+By feeding the compiled C# script some context, the script itself can alter this context which I can then feed to the game-loop.
+For simplicity and flexibility, this middleware game-loop logic will be implemented as a Console Application.

 ##### Backend
-Communication between frontends and backend can be easily provided using an HTTP based technology.
+Communication between frontends and backend can be easily provided using a simple HTTP based technology.
 I will use **[ASP.NET Core WebApi](https://github.com/dotnet/core)** to implement this.
+The frontent game client should be able to poll the game state and the frontend web client should be able to deploy new robots and scripts to the game-loop.

-Data will be stored in a single relation database using **[Microsoft SQL Server for Linux on Docker](https://hub.docker.com/_/microsoft-mssql-server)**.
+Data will be stored in a single relation database using **[Microsoft SQL Server for Linux on Docker](https://hub.docker.com/_/microsoft-mssql-server)** or **[Azure SQL](https://azure.microsoft.com/nl-nl/free/sql-database)**.

 ##### Deployment
 Because I want flexibility in deployment, **[Docker Containers](https://www.docker.com/)** will be used to host the backend web applications and middleware service.
 For building code and Docker containers, **[Azure DevOps & Azure Pipelines](https://azure.microsoft.com/nl-nl/services/devops/pipelines/)** will be used.

+### Finally

+In the next 4 chapters, I will discuss development of the frontend, middleware and backend components in detail.

 ## Part 2 - Implementing a simple API